 Key Migration Risks That CXOs Should Monitor

-For CXOs overseeing any major Microsoft fabric migration, such as moving to the cloud or a new enterprise system, the risks can be categorized into strategic, financial, operational, security, and human factors.
+For CXOs overseeing any major Microsoft Fabric migration roadmap, such as moving to the cloud or a new enterprise system, the risks can be categorized into strategic, financial, operational, security, and human factors.
 These risks can impact business continuity, customer trust, and the bottom line if not properly monitored and managed.

 Strategic and planning risks